Average Salary: $375,000

-Radiologists have a lot of flexibility in the kinds of bosses they have.
-Typically, they work in hospital settings, as part of professional groups that provide on-call rotation and private salary negotiations.
-If you gang up with other radiologists, you have a lot more control over your earnings and profits.
-No matter who you work for, if you play your cards right you might be able to carry on as an independent consultant for additional income.
-It's more difficult to be hired as a staff physician at hospitals, but the advantages are not that great, so try to go independent.
-Since most of your job is done online through "teleradiology," you're uniquely qualified to work with little supervision.
+It's a bit more difficult to be hired as a staff physician at hospitals, but truthfully, the advantages aren't all that advantageous.
+Since most of your job can be done online through "teleradiology," you're uniquely qualified to work with little supervision.
 Radiology is a great job for creative minds and creative people who do best without bosses.

 Staff interventional radiologists (the ones who diagnose and operate) can earn as much as $500,000 a year.
 Diagnostic radiologists (who don't operate) make only slightly less.
 But in any case, we're talking about gigantic numbers here.
 If you work your way into radiology, you can expect to make a ton of money.